apipat2499/news/README.md

 The bundled price sequences loop when exhausted so alerts continue firing during long sessions.
 Feel free to extend `assets/mock-prices.json` with additional tickers or alternative price trajectories to test bearish and bullish scenarios alike.

+You can tweak default polling behavior via `src/config.js` to change the initial interval, maximum checks, or move the mock data file without touching the UI code.